-- For line graph/column graph (which contain a timeline), look for changes that happened from the beginning to the end.
+- For the line graph/column graph (which contains a timeline), look for changes that happened from the beginning to the end.
 For pie chart/ bar chart/ table (where a timeline is not found), find differences and similarities which look more appealing to you.
 For diagrams or maps comparing things, you may state the main differences and maybe you can also include the number of differences and similarities.

-- For cycle/ process diagram, you can mention the total number of stages.
+- For the cycle/ process diagram, you can mention the total number of stages.
 You can also include the beginning and end of the process here.